Ado-go/farmly/README.md

 ---

-## 🚧 Current Progress

-- Auth, profiles, farms, events, offers, and reviews endpoints are implemented in the API.
-- Stripe checkout (with webhooks) and Cloudinary uploads are wired up for the demo environment.
-- Frontend currently focuses on authenticated dashboards and farm management flows.
-- More public pages, moderation tooling, and production-ready content are still pending.

----

 ## 🛠️ Tech & Requirements

-- Node.js v20+ and npm (or pnpm) for running both apps.
+- Node.js v22.x and npm for running both apps.
 - PostgreSQL v15+ for the Prisma database.
-- Stripe CLI for forwarding webhooks locally (`npm start` spawns it automatically).
+- Stripe CLI if you want to receive webhooks locally (`npm start` spawns it automatically).
-- Optional integrations: SMTP account for transactional emails and a Cloudinary account for media uploads.
+- Optional integrations: SMTP/Resend for transactional emails and a Cloudinary account for media uploads.

 ---